 Here are some notes before you start baking:

 Creaming butter and sugar:

 I pray you have the help of a mixer for this process.
 I like to cream my butter and sugar until it is light and fluffy because I like a less dense cake.
 If you want the cake to be denser and heavier, cream the butter and sugar for a little less time.

-Lime zest and juice adds a bit of freshness to the cakes that I miss if they are not present.
+Lime zest adds a bit of freshness to the cakes that I miss if it’s not present.
 The acidity also balances the sweetness of the sugar, molasses and browning that gets added to the cake.

 Browning is a bit devilish.
 Your cake may look like it isn’t dark enough but it darkens up much more as the cake cooks.
 Browning is also very bitter if overused.
 The trouble with browning is that all brands were not made equal.
 Grace and Benjamin’s make the best browning on the market and Benjamin’s stands above Grace a bit.
 Rule of thumb is, the thicker the browning, the less of it you will need.
 Thicker browning is more concentrated so you wont need a ton of it.

 Mixed spice, cinnamon, nutmeg and allspice are all good options in this cake.
 I like to add the required amount and taste and then adjust if I need to.

 To get the cake to come together, you need flour.
 I try not to kill this cake with flour again because I like it to not be as dense.
 You can split the required amount of flour and do half flour and half breadcrumbs.
 Adding breadcrumbs helps the crumb of the cake and I enjoy having it in there.
 Going with just flour is also totally okay.
 If you are looking for a heavier or denser cake people tend to add more flour.
 The best bet is to add more fruit as well!
 You will get a richer and denser finish that isn’t just a mouthful of flour.